LydiaKoil/Systems_Programming/README.md

 # Systems_Programming using C

-Huffman coding,
+Huffman coding, (lossless compression)
-Creating bloom filters
+Creating bloom filters ( a data structure to tell you whether an element is present in a set)